-Insurance Claims and Premiums Receivable
+Insurance Premiums Receivable

-Insurance premiums receivable as at March 31, 2023 and December 31, 2022 amounted to P313.0 million and P526.5 million, respectively.
+Insurance premiums receivable as at March 31, 2024 and December 31, 2023 amounted to P323.8 million and P396.3 million, respectively.
 This item is principally related to insurance receivable from a third-party insurance company.
 The insurance premiums receivable represents premiums on written policies which are collectible within the Company's credit term.
-The movement of P213.6 million was mainly from the receipt of collection during the first quarter of 2023.
-Claims from insurance amounted to P11.7 million and P12.2 million as at March 31, 2023 and December 31, 2022.
-Insurance Claims and Premium Receivables accounted for as less than 1% and 1% of the total assets as at March 31, 2023 and December 31, 2022, respectively.
+The movement of P72.5 million was mainly from receipt of collection during the first quarter.
+Insurance Claims and Premium Receivables accounted for less than 1% of the total assets for the relevant periods.